Does reading a light bulb part number make your eyes want to cross or glaze over?

-Here is a pretty common example part number: F32T8/TL741/ALTO
+Here is an example of a common part number:

-F32T8 – The first section in the part number tells us the shape and wattage of the lamp.
-There can be manufacturer nuances in this section.
+The first section in the part number tells us the shape and wattage of the lamp.
+It’s important to note we’re talking in generalizations, but there can be manufacturer nuances in this section.

 Here's a helpful diagram that